courao/ocr.pytorch/README.md

 ## ocr.pytorch
 > A pure pytorch implemented ocr project.
-Still under developing!
+Text detection is based CTPN and text recognition is based CRNN.
-Test codes and training codes for CTPN are available now, training codes for CRNN will come soon.
+More detection and recognition methods will be supported!

 ## Prerequisite